kingdom-building-ministries/kbm-static-site/blog/_posts/2014-06-08-god-s-kingdom-moves-forward.md

 >And are we willing to lead a life that is all in?

 We have had sweet moments of worship and testimony as we seek God's direction for us in Copan.
 Join us in this prayer one student cried out, " Daddy we are listening, speak to us, and give us the boldness to move."

 {% include image.html url="https://www.dropbox.com/s/c1zhx1u5071t458/image-1.jpeg" %}

 ##Team Dominican Republic
 **Friday, June 6 (Team Leader, Nate Hoot):** {% include image.html url="https://www.dropbox.com/s/f7ct7hh1h6lyreq/IMG_0048.JPG" float="left" width="6"%} Upon meeting our hosts (Jon and Rachel Sawyer) in the community of Los Ciruelos, we walked down the street in prayer for God's plan for our short time there.
 Our first stop was a basketball court where soon several kids and young adults began to gather.
 After playing for a few hours we headed back to the Sawyers and began talking with 4 translators/Makarios staff about what our time could look like.
 God birthed a community outreach vision among the team involving basketball, community service, crafts/games and a final event on Thursday night.

-{% include image.html url="https://www.dropbox.com/s/cvvhe8evsd0vpfv/photo%203-1.JPG" float="left" width="6"%} The next two days we built relationships through craft projects, games and basketball, inviting all to attend the event on Thursday.
+{% include image.html url="https://www.dropbox.com/s/cvvhe8evsd0vpfv/photo%203-1.JPG" float="right" width="6"%} The next two days we built relationships through craft projects, games and basketball, inviting all to attend the event on Thursday.
 God was awesome in how He orchestrated the event, bringing the team closer through the planning process and helping them (with the translators) communicate the message of hope in Jesus Christ.
 The night concluded with a bonfire where about 150 kids, young adults and some parents heard the gospel through team testimonies.

 {% include image.html url="https://www.dropbox.com/s/ag4ke3o1w1g5wmr/IMG_0366.JPG" %}

 {% include image.html url="https://www.dropbox.com/s/xv1a5jlw0nwl3t2/IMG_0341.JPG" %}

 Back at our host home our lead translator, Francis, shared how God had used the past two days and the Thursday event to challenge him to start an outreach ministry in the local communities and birthed a vision to motivate local churches to move out of their comfort zones and reach out to the non-Christian community.
 We were all humbled at how God used the simple obedience of a bunch of first-time missionaries to see the beginning of what we pray will be a disciple making movement along the north shore of the Dominican Republic.